Leo Heikkinen

-Leo Leonard Heikkinen (June 11, 1917 – September 10, 1999) was an American entrepreneur and millionaire who founded and owned numerous forestry production companies in Prentice, WI, including Prentice Hydraulics, Inc. (now a division of Caterpillar, Inc.) and Multitek North America, LLC.
+Leo Leonard Heikkinen (June 11, 1917 – September 10, 1999) was an American entrepreneur and millionaire who founded and owned numerous forestry production companies in Prentice, Wisconsin, including Prentice Hydraulics, Inc. (now a division of Caterpillar, Inc.) and Multitek North America, LLC.
 He is credited for inventing the "knuckleboom" hydraulic loader, an invention that propelled the Prentice loader to 51% of the worldwide market.

-Family Life and Education
+Family life and education

-Heikkinen was born the third child in a family of ten in Brantwood, WI.
-He graduated from Tripoli High School in 1935, married his wife Norma in 1941, worked in Milwaukee, WI for the Koehring Company, and returned to Price County in 1945 where he made the town of Prentice his home.
+Heikkinen was born the third child in a family of ten in Brantwood, Wisconsin.
+He graduated from Tripoli High School in 1935, married his wife Norma in 1941, worked in Milwaukee, Wisconsin for the Koehring Company, and returned to Price County in 1945 where he made the town of Prentice his home.
 Heikkinen had four children with his wife Norma.
 He died in September 1999 at the age of 82.

 Prentice Hydraulics, Inc.

 In 1959, after running Heikkinen Machine Shop with his brothers for over a decade, Heikkinen incorporated Prentice Hydraulics.
 With Prentice Hydraulics, Heikkinen excelled due to selling his knuckleboom loader, a revolutionary design for pulpwood loaders that allowed a single operator to load a truck through a design that featured essentially a “yo-yo” and “claw” versus manually wrapping logs with a cable or worse, loading the logs by hand.
 The company began with 35 employees and grew to 340 employees and $9 million in sales prior to its sale to Omark Industries in 1967.